Wix vs Shopify — Which is Better?

 As discussed above, unlike Wix there is no free plan available for Shopify.
 A free trial is available however, which you can access here.

-Shopify pricing for its Basic, Shopify and Advanced plans
+Shopify pricing for its Basic, Shopify, Advanced and Plus plans

 At the cheapest end of the Shopify pricing spectrum, you’ll find the Shopify ‘Starter’ plan.
 At just $5 per month, this plan makes Shopify cheaper to get going with than most online store builders, including Wix.